hamzamix/LoanDash/README.md

     ```bash
     cd /path/to/your/LoanDash
     ```
-2.  **Pull the latest Docker image and recreate containers:**
+2.  **Pull the latest Docker image:**
     ```bash
-    sudo docker-compose pull loandash # Fetches the new 'latest' image for the loandash service
+    sudo docker-compose pull loandash
-    sudo docker-compose up -d --force-recreate # Stops, removes, and recreates the container with the new image
     ```
+    This command fetches the new `latest` image for the `loandash` service from Docker Hub.

+3.  **Recreate the container with the new image:**
+    ```bash
+    sudo docker-compose up -d --force-recreate
+    ```
-    This process ensures your `loandash-data` volume remains intact, preserving your `db.json` data.
+    This stops, removes, and recreates the container using the newly pulled image.
+Your named `loandash-data` volume remains intact, preserving all your `db.json` data.

 That's it!
 Your personal instance of LoanDash is now up and running with persistent data storage.